-You want a vegetable garden but the backyard is shaded by a stand of evergreen trees or is overrun by the kids’ toys and play area.
+You want a vegetable garden, but the backyard is shaded by a stand of evergreen trees or is overrun by the kids’ toys and play area.
 What to do?
 Think outside the box, or fence as it were.
 Many of us rarely use our front yard.
-Many people only even see the front yard for a few brief moments when they pull into the garage or grab the mail.
+Many people only ever see the front yard for a few brief moments when they pull into the garage or grab the mail.
 It’s time to change all that by planning a front yard vegetable garden.

 Considerations for Front Yard Vegetable Gardens

 Creating an edible front yard does not have to be complex.
 You might want to just incorporate an herb garden or potted vegetables tucked in amongst existing landscaping.
 In my neighborhood, every house has a parking strip.
 You know the ones, generally covered with grass that is often ignored.
 Many of my neighbors have replaced the grass with raised vegetable beds.

 If you live in a neighborhood governed by a homeowner association, it would be wise to check the rules.
 Some homeowner associations dislike the idea of front yard vegetable gardens.
 You may be able to convince them that vegetables in the front lawn can also be beautiful.

 There are plenty of things to consider when planning a front yard vegetable garden.
 If the garden is going to replace the parking strip or another area of lawn, for instance, dig the turf up and don’t spray it with herbicide.
 Remove weeds and rake the soil free of rocks and clods.
 Then, run a soil test to determine what, if anything, the soil needs nutritionally.
 Incorporate about 2 to 4 inches (5-10 cm.) of organic compost into the soil.